rooty0/pyCloudTrailProcesser/README.md

 * `NOTIFY_ALL_ACCESS_ISSUES`: option enables a special mode allowing you to receive ALL access issue (Access Denied) notifications regardless of whether it was a manual change.
 Please note you also get all read-only access denied events (default: `no`)
 * `NOTIFY_ALL_ACCESS_ISSUES_EXCLUDE_EVENT`: list of event names to exclude from all access denied notify (example: `ListNotificationHubs, SomeStuffBoom`)

-An example how to setup environment variables with `aws cli`:
+An example how to set up environment variables with `aws cli` (or see [this](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html) for AWS Console option):
 ```bash
 aws lambda update-function-configuration --function-name cloudtrail-watcher \
     --environment "Variables={IGNORE_EVENT_SOURCES=athena.amazonaws.com,NOTIFICATION_PLATFORM=SLACK,NOTIFY_ALL_ACCESS_ISSUES=yes,NOTIFY_ALL_ACCESS_ISSUES_EXCLUDE_EVENT=ListNotificationHubs,SLACK_BOT_TOKEN=xoxb-93,SLACK_CHANNEL_ID=aaaa}"
 ```

+## Security concerns
+A user could technically manipulate a user-agent field, potentially bringing false results.
+Don't use this tool as a single point of truth from a security standpoint

 ## Contribute
-Feel free to create a PR
+Feel free to create a PR to `fork` branch. *I think at some point we do migrate to master branch, not now tho*